dwarakauttarkar/gocyclo/README.md

 # gocyclo

-#### A Cyclomatic complexity & maintainability index library for go language
+### Cyclomatic complexity & maintainability index library for go language

 #### This repository forked from <https://github.com/fzipp/gocyclo> and is enhanced with additional features